benjholla/LoginSideChannels/README.md

 ## Development
 The Eclipse project contained in this repository is an Eclipse Dynamic Web project.
 The [Eclipse IDE for Java EE Developers](https://www.eclipse.org/downloads/) bundles come with the necessary plugins to run the application in this repository in a development environment with a Tomcat installation.

+### Installing Tomcat
+#### Step 1)

+Download the core Tomcat 7 distribution from [https://tomcat.apache.org/](https://tomcat.apache.org/).

+#### Step 2)

+Unzip and move contents to the location where you would like to run Tomcat.

+`tar xvzf apache-tomcat-7.0.55.tar.gz`

+`sudo mv apache-tomcat-7.0.55 /opt/tomcat`

+#### Step 3)
+Set the file permissions.
+Tomcat files need to be readable and scripts need to be executable.

+`sudo chown -R <your_username_here> /opt/tomcat`

+`sudo chmod +x /opt/tomcat/bin/*.sh`

+#### Step 4)

+Test the Tomcat installation.

+Run `/opt/tomcat/bin/startup.sh` to startup the Tomcat server.
+Navigate to [http://localhost:8080](http://localhost:8080).
+If Tomcat is properly installed you should see a Tomcat welcome page.
+Once you know the installation is working you can shutdown the server with the `/opt/tomcat/bin/shutdown.sh` script.